 The Village’s water fund is an enterprise fund, and improvements are not paid for with property tax dollars.
 The Village also does not have a large sales tax base to supplement funding, so improvements to the water infrastructure are funded almost entirely through the water bills.
 Unfortunately, water infrastructure is also one of the most expensive to replace and upgrade.
 The replacement of one block of water main costs approximately $100,000, and with nearly 52 miles of main within the community there is a substantial capital investment which will be required moving forward.

 Information regarding the Village’s water infrastructure can be found in the 2014 Water Infrastructure Report.
 Additional information on the United States’ water infrastructure can be found on the ASCE 2013 Report Card for America’s Infrastructure.

 Does this Village have emergency connections to other communities?Yes, the Village does have emergency connections to other communities.
 Those connections are only to be utilized under emergency situations and can only be used for short periods of time.
 The connections are not large enough and the communities do not have the infrastructure provide the Village water for extended periods.

 How can I receive updates regarding this project and other Village news?

-Updated information regarding the Village construction projects is posted on the Village website at www.wsprings.com.
+Updated information regarding Village construction projects is posted on the Village website at www.wsprings.com.
 Residents can sign up for the email or text notifications for either the “Community News” or the “Municipal Services Department” section on the site under "Notify Me".
-Both sections are receiving updates ongoing projects in the Village.
+Both sections are receive updates on ongoing projects in the Village.
 Clicking on the “Notify Me” button on the right hand side of the Village website will take you to the signup page.